Leveraging the U.S. Gridded Anthropogenic Methane Emissions Inventory for Monitoring Trends in Methane Emissions

 # For more information on Colormaps in Matplotlib, please visit https://matplotlib.org/stable/users/explain/colors/colormaps.html

-# Make a GET request to retrieve information for the 2018 tile
+# Make a GET request to retrieve information for the first date/time

 f"&assets={asset_name}"